saswat0/MaskDetection/README.md

 # MaskDetection
-PyTorch Implementation of SSD for mask detection
+Tensorflow Implementation of SSD for mask detection